House and Pet Sitters have a Travel Secret

 - Pools & Spas - Where is the chemical and the testing kit kept?
 How often?
 How much?

-Be prepared to put up with behaviours and habits you might discourage in your own pets.
+Be prepared to put up with behaviors and habits you might discourage in your own pets..

 Your mission is to keep them safe, happy and healthy - not to retrain them.

 Although you won't pay rent for the duration of an assignment there'll still be expenses.